andywer/webpack-blocks/README.md

 # webpack-blocks - The building blocks for your frontend

 A functional approach to tame your webpack config.
-Composing the webpack config of middlewares like *babel*, *hmr*, ...
+Composing the webpack config of feature middlewares like *Babel*, *PostCSS*, *HMR*, ...

 **- Still working the details out.
 Not yet published to npm. -**